nickbadlose/pool/README.md

 ## Improvements / TODOs

+- Benchmarks have revealed bottlenecks when we use the `Receive` method as it isn't in a pool.
+Look into improving this.
+Or should we just document to keep `Receive` loops light, and state to use a worker pool to receive if heavy.
-- Fuzz test pipelines using the wait method.
+- Fuzz test different pipeline methods, including buffered pipelines using wait groups and mutexes etc.
+- Run profiling to see why there is a difference in the generic pipeline performances.
 - Should we allow users to specify the number of workers at the dispatcher level, maybe take in ...Options?
 - Add a WithLock method which takes func for setting things with a lock, could have a read method too which wraps in a rLock.
 This should use a different RWMutex to the one used internally. e.g: